Two Persons Under One Roof

 Notice that none of the tips offered above involves using black magic to manipulate the mind of your roommate to make him a better person.
 This is because being a cooperative roommate yourself works better than black magic, at least in the long run.
 If you find something wrong with your room mate , it may be worthwhile to look at yourself, examine your actions and ask if you have been doing things correctly in the first place.
 This is not always easy but doing so will go a long way in having a cooperative roommate.
 Bestselling author, Stephen Covey coined the term “Emotional bank account” which is an account of trust between you and your roommate.
 Each time you do something considerate, you are making deposits to your relationship.
 On the other hand, favors are withdrawals to the account.
 If you have been kind to him and have a rich emotional bank account, getting him to mop the floor will not be a problem.

 Of course, there are more things that you can do and many of them go without saying, such as having outing with your roommate to enhance your bonding.
 Ultimately, your roommate is your friend but also more than just a friend.
 He/she is sometime who shares the living space and a big portion of your life with you.
-Invest in the relationship and you will receive the return of your effort that is called long-term friendshipContribute to Digital Senior: Want to share your thoughts or experiences to help other students just like you?
-Hesitate no more.
-Find out more about submitting an article to Digital Senior and reach out to thousands of readers!
+Invest in the relationship and you will receive the return of your effort that is called long-term friendshipReview your course Have something to say about your course?
+Help other people with your review and get rewarded at the same time.
+Find out more about submitting a review to Digital Senior.